-Johnno "Count" Zee is a filmmaker, author, documentarian, cultural conservationist and musician who currently resides in the mid-west and travels extensively for research and leisure.
+Johnno "Count" Zee is my creative name.
+I am, or have been considered, a filmmaker, author, documentarian, cultural conservationist and musician.
+I currently reside in the mid-west and have traveled extensively for research, work and leisure.

-GENERAL Johnno Zee started pursuing his interest in the fine arts as a pre-teen and later picked up the guitar and began publishing an internationally recognized fanzine.
-He began work as a professional driver and gained a position as a "roadie" for numerous musical entities in the 90's including The Smashing Pumpkins, Janet Jackson, Beastie Boys, KISS, Alice Cooper, Marilyn Manson, The Eagles, The Rolling Stones, Sheryl Crow, U2 and others.
-In 2000 he began work on his first public access TV program which gave way to opportunities in the field of moving media, and most recently, into the directions of documentary and feature filmmaking.
+I started pursuing my interest in the fine arts as a pre-teen and later picked up the guitar and began publishing an "internationally recognized" fanzine.
+I began work as a professional driver and gained a position as a "roadie" for numerous musical entities in the 90's including The Smashing Pumpkins, Janet Jackson, Beastie Boys, KISS, Alice Cooper, Marilyn Manson, The Eagles, The Rolling Stones, Sheryl Crow, U2 and others.
+In 2000 I began work on my first public access TV program which gave way to opportunities in the field of moving media, and most recently, into the directions of documentary and feature filmmaking.

-MUSIC Johnno Zee took up the guitar at age 15 and began to produce home demos at age 17.
-At 19 he formed the band BASE APES
+I took up the guitar at age 15 and began to produce home demos at age 17.
+At 19 I formed the band BASE APES

 with brother, Sam, and best friend, Adam.
-After the group disbanded a few years later he traveled to Tampa, Florida to produce two studio albums: Acid Orangutan - "The He-Man Woman Hater's Club
+After the group disbanded a few years later, I traveled to Tampa, Florida to produce two studio albums: Acid Orangutan - "The He-Man Woman Hater's Club

 " and Vampire Circus

 at age 24.
 The latter caught the attention of a band from Tampa, Florida.
 I joined them for two albums, during which time Anton LaVey cited the act as being ranked alongside bands such as King Diamond, Nine Inch Nails and Marilyn Manson, just before his death in 1997.
 Acid Orangutan, on the other hand, caught the ear of Howard Stern show celebrity, Richard Christy